nerdap/nerdap.github.com/_posts/2016-01-17-smart-philanthropy---how-to-donate-to-charities.md

 The key thing to keep in mind is to donate to those who can create the maximum impact with your donation.

 For example, the Make-a-Wish foundation spends approximately $7,500 on each wish they grant to terminally ill children [3].
-For that amount of money, the Schistosomiasis Control Initiative (SCI) can treating approximately 15,000 children in Africa for schistosomiasis and soil transmitted helminths, preventing impaired growth and development, anaemia and a variety of other conditions [4].
+For that amount of money, the Schistosomiasis Control Initiative (SCI) can treat approximately 15,000 children in Africa for schistosomiasis and soil transmitted helminths, preventing impaired growth and development, anaemia and a variety of other conditions [4].

 Thus the impact of your money is much higher if you choose to donate to SCI rather than to the Make-a-Wish foundation.

-Assessing the impact of a charity can be so difficult and time-consuming that it's impractical for individual donors to do it themselves.
+Assessing the impact of a charity can be so difficult and time-consuming that it's probably impractical for individual donors to do it themselves.
 There are simply too many variables - Does the charity operate with a high standard of ethics?
 Is their approach scientifically sound?
 Are they cost-effective?
 Thankfully there are charity-research organizations that attempt to answer these questions.

 [GiveWell](http://www.givewell.org/) is probably the most well-known charity research non-profit.
 Looking at criteria like transparency, cost-effectiveness and scalability among others, GiveWell recommends a list of [top charities](http://www.givewell.org/charities/top-charities) that they believe could make the maximum impact with the donations they receive.